Robertfarb/whiteboarding-curriculum/algorithms/binary_search_trees/project/README.md

 In this project, we'll translate our conceptual idea of a binary search tree into a real, live Ruby object with all the functionality that we dreamt of.

-**NB**: this project doesn't have specs yet.
-It's in beta!
-Use the examples from the BST reading as sample test input, and make sure everything is working as you go.

 ## The Setup

 First, we must consider carefully how we'd like to represent our BST and the nodes within it.
 There is not a single "right" way to do this, but there are some time complexities and functionality that we *must* achieve, namely: